charlotte-os/charlotte-core/README.md

 - x86_64-unknown-none
 - aarch64-unknown-none
+- riscv64gc-unknown-none-elf

-  - Firmware must support either UEFI and ACPI or EBBR
+* Device firmware is required to either implement both UEFI and ACPI or the EBBR standard on all targets

 #### Building